aoloe/scribus-manual-first-steps/content/basic-preferences/basic-preferences.md

 # Tweak some basic preferences

-In this chapter you will go change a few settings so that Scribus is better angepass to  what is commonly used in your place and language.
+In this chapter we will suggest a few changes to the settings that make Scribus better angepasst to  what is commonly used in your place and language.

 After having started Scribus, you will see the following dialog:

 ![Close the "New Document" default dialog.](images/boot-file-new.png)

 If you have already closed it, don't worry: our next step is to close it by pressing `Ok` or `Cancel`.
-We don't a document to be open so you can press any of both.
+We don't need a document to be open so you can press any of both.

 ## The preferences dialog